My #MeToo Story Wasn't Textbook Sexual Assault, But It Still Matters

 Talking about those gray areas, even if they don't feel explicitly like assault, is equally as crucial to the fight against the power dynamics that allow rape to happen in the first place.

 When it happened to me, I was 17 years old.
-We had been having flings every summer since I was 13.
+We had known each other for years.
 If I could trust anyone, I thought, it was definitely him.

 We were both excited, but sex was new for me and he knew that.
 I'd only done it one other time, with my high school boyfriend a couple months prior, and I didn't really like it; neither of us knew what the hell we were doing.
 I was also a devout Catholic who believed sex was meaningful and special, not to be done with just anyone.
 I was taught that my appeal lied in my purity, and I knew that having sex with not just one, but two people in only a few months would make me feel like a huge slut.
-But I was about to go to college, and having sex with an older guy I trusted who knew what he was doing felt like a proper send off.
+But I was about to go to college, and he'd had sex before.
+His experience, coupled with the fact that I trusted him, led me to believe that this would be a positive sexual encounter, one that might ease my worries about sex in general.
 So I chose to forego all of my previous beliefs about sex.
 Just for him.

 Days before we did it, I told him to not do any complicated sex positions.
 To please keep it simple.
 I was already scared of my purity being tainted by plain old missionary, but adding doggy style or 69ing or whatever else to the mix sounded like a sin I couldn't yet handle.
 He said he understood.

 We waited for a night when his parents would be out.
 He led me to his den, where there was a navy futon with a multi-colored blanket on top.
 He turned the lights off, but kept on a desk lamp so that the room illuminated a dull amber color.
 He played "Strawberry Swing" by Frank Ocean.